-On 8 October 2020 the Age reported some ALP branch raw numbers (not percentages) of members who had not renewed their membership.
-Eric Dearricott writes:
+The Age has reported some ALP branch raw numbers of members who had not renewed their membership and Eric Dearricott reflects on these numbers, saying weeding the stacks was never going to be easy.
+He writes:

 Mandating traceable means for membership payments has had some effect, however, in many cases branches known to be the homes of stacks, had median or even low non-renewal rates.